Swarna0017/Helicopter-modelling/Readme.txt

     18. HS_chord: Horizontal stabilizer blade chord
     19. MR_omega: RPM of the main rotor blades in user inputs
     10. TR_omega: RPM of the main rotor blades in user inputs
+    11. Cd_body: Coefficient of drag for the helicopter
+    12. body_area: Effective area of the helicopter contributing to drag
+    13. alpha_tpp: Angle made my tip path plane with the relative wind
+    14. psi: azimuthal angle
+    15. v/vi: induced velocity